Two Roads to Classicality: Comparison with dagger categorical approaches

 \section{Comparison with dagger categorical approaches}

-Our work bares close similarities with other uses of biproducts and idempotent splittings for the modelling of quantum-classical systems.
+The use of biproducts and idempotent splittings to model hybrid quantum-classical systems has in fact already been studied by Selinger~\cite{SelingerIdempotent}, and Heunen, Kissinger and Selinger~\cite{EPTCS171.7}.
+Crucially, however, these previous works have relied on a feature of quantum theory not present in general physical theories -- the existence of a \emph{dagger}.\seanignore{ Our work bares close similarities with other uses of biproducts and idempotent splittings for the modelling of quantum-classical systems.
 In particular, both notions are studied in this context by Selinger in~\cite{SelingerIdempotent}, while Corollary~\ref{cor:quantum_main_result} is a strengthening of an existing result of Heunen, Kissinger and Selinger~\cite{EPTCS171.7}.
-Crucially, however, these previous approaches have relied on a particular feature of quantum theory not present in general physical theories, namely the existence of a \emph{dagger}.

-Recall that a \emph{dagger category} $(\catC, \dagger)$ is a category $\catC$ coming with an involutive, identity on objects functor $\dagger \colon \catC^{\op} \to \catC$.
-Then a dagger semi-additive category (dagger monoidal category etc.)~is one coming with a dagger respecting the additive (monoidal, etc.) structure in a straightforward sense.
-In particular, a \emph{dagger compact} category is a dagger symmetric monoidal category in which each object $A$ comes with a so-called \emph{dagger dual} object $A^*$ -- see~\cite{AC1,SelingerCPM} for details.
+Crucially, however, these previous approaches have relied on a particular feature of quantum theory not present in general physical theories, namely the existence of a \emph{dagger}. } Recall that a \emph{dagger category} $(\catC, \dagger)$ is a category $\catC$ coming with an involutive, identity on objects functor $\dagger \colon \catC^{\op} \to \catC$.
+A \emph{dagger compact} category is additionally symmetric monoidal, in a way compatible with the dagger, with every object having a \emph{dagger dual} -- see~\cite{AC1,SelingerCPM} for details. \seanignore{ Then a dagger semi-additive category (dagger monoidal category etc.)~is one coming with a dagger respecting the additive (monoidal, etc.) structure in a straightforward sense.
+In particular, a \emph{dagger compact} category is a dagger symmetric monoidal category in which each object $A$ comes with a so-called \emph{dagger dual} object $A^*$ -- see~\cite{AC1,SelingerCPM} for details. }